renesas/ra-fsp-examples/example_projects/ek_ra6m4/usb_hhid/usb_hhid_ek_ra6m4_ep/readme.txt

         Connect USB keyboard to J11 connector with help of OTG cable.

 Note : User is requested to enter key from a to z, A to Z, 0 to 9 and any special character on keyboard.
+1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
+   RTT Block address for hex file committed in repository are as follows:
+   a. e2studio: 0x2000bac0
+   b.
+Keil: Not Available
+   c.
+IAR: Not Available

+2) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the build configuration folder (Debug/Release).